 Later in the series, it emerged that Nick Huntley – whose wife tried to frame him for Ifield’s murder – had called criminal lawyer Jimmy Lakewell (Patrick Baladi) when he saw Steve approaching his office.
 On hearing the news, Lakewell contacted corrupt Chief Superintendent Hilton (Paul Higgins), who promptly ordered a mystery OCG member to attack Steve.

-As you probably guessed, the AC-12 detective survived the attack, but we shouldn’t be too surprised if the injuries come back to haunt him.
+As you probably guessed, the AC-12 detective survived the attack, but the injuries have continually come back to haunt him.

-“At the start of the series, by all intents and purposes, he looks like he’s made a full recovery, but as we go through the episodes you start to realise it’s not quite right,” Martin Compston previously teased before series five.
+“At the start of the series, by all intents and purposes, he looks like he’s made a full recovery, but as we go through the episodes you start to realise it’s not quite right,” Martin Compston previously teased before series five in 2019.

 “There’s stuff wrong with him physically and that’s starting to affect him mentally and this will bleed into the current series.”